quxiaofeng/lps/lps.md

 ### Controller Board

 An FPGA board was built as the controller.
 It is composed of a CIS driver, an A/D controller, a data buffer, and a USB interface.
-The block diagram of the controller is shown in Fig.fig_block_controller.
+The block diagram of the controller is shown in Fig. [6](#fig_block_controller).

 \beginfigure*[!ht]
 \centering